Jaisu-1/Blog/content/posts/SudokuSolver1.md

 ### Prerequisites

-OOP concepts [link] to oop concepts.
+[OOP concepts](https://realpython.com/python3-object-oriented-programming/) are an extremely important concept to understand for anyone who wants to build scalable systems and games and have to be understood to write production quality code.

-Tkinter is the library that I shall be using to create the game and it's the only framework you'll need to know outside of native python itself.
+[Tkinter](https://docs.python.org/3/library/tkinter.html) is the library that I shall be using to create the game and it's the only framework you'll need to know outside of native python itself.
 (Tkinter is a part of python so no external installments required).

 Tkinter is a GUI library for Python that enables developers to write GUI Applications for Windows, Linux and Mac OSX using nothing but Python.
 Tkinter, like other similar GUI applications creates a master frame to which one can tie Buttons, widgets, windows and events to create a visual software.